The start of the 2019 CWL Pro League is nearly here, and the best Call of Duty teams in the world are ready to make their mark.

 - Team Envy: Patrick “ACHES” Price, Adam “Assault” Garcia, Justin “SiLLY” Fargo-Palmer, Bryan “Apathy” Zhelyazkov, and Cuyler “Huke” Garland (Substitute: Embry “Bevils” Bevil)

-- Enigma6: Jordon General, Steven “Diabolic” Rivero, Matthew “KiSMET” Tinsley, Kade Jones, and Bradley “Frosty” Bergstrom (Substitute: Troy “Sender” Michaels)
+- Enigma6: Jordon General, Steven “Diabolic” Rivero, Matthew “KiSMET” Tinsley, Bradley “Frosty” Bergstrom, and Martin Chino (Substitute: Troy “Sender” Michaels)

 - 100 Thieves: Kenny Williams, Preston “Priestahh” Greiner, Sam “Octane” Larew, Austin “SlasheR” Liddicoat, and Ian “Enable” Wyatt (Substitute: Maurice “Fero” Henriquez)